 For example, there are no documents pertaining to the ongoing discussion about transcending the 50-foot height limit for new developments and no mention of the fact that the city would have to modify its land-use bible, the Comprehensive Plan, to accommodate the project.
 There is no indication of how or when the initial oval buildings became four traditional office towers, with one soaring to 162 feet, according to a plan that has since been further revised.
 All negotiations, it appears, took place verbally, leaving no paper trail.

-The only document authored by Arrillaga in the entire packet is a two-paragraph letter in which he expresses his interest in building the three athletic fields.
+The only document authored by Arrillaga in the entire packet is a two-paragraph letter in which he expresses his interest in building the three athletic fields at the golf course.

 In keeping with Arrillaga's reputation for reticence, the philanthropist has enjoyed a low profile during the council's debate.
 He has not participated in any of the public discussions on 27 University Ave. and has not responded to a request for an interview.